Vortices in a parity-invariant Maxwell-Chern-Simons model: Explicit vortex solutions

 Following the procedure described in the beginning of this section, we found a numerical solution for the full set of differential equations that has the property of giving equal profiles $F_+ = F_-$ and identically zero solutions for $A = \beta = 0$.
 This means that, for this simple $\left(m=0, n=1\right)$ case, we found {\it a posteriori} that only half of the differential equations are non-trivial, and therefore in the numerical analysis we only considered these ones to simplify the analysis.
 The non-trivial profiles for the vortex solution are exhibited in Fig.~\ref{solucaon1m0}.

 Given this explicit solution, we can immediately plot the g-magnetic and electric fields related with this vortex solution, as one can see in Fig.~\ref{camposEBn1m0}.
 Notice that the g-magnetic field is finite, non-vanishing, and acquires its maximum value at the origin.
 The electric field is zero at the origin, maximum at a finite distance and vanishes asymptotically.
 This is exactly the situation reported in Ref.~\cite{PaulKhare}, where the authors considered an AH model in the presence of a CS term, and obtained a charged vortex solution.
 This is not a coincidence, because, although physically different, mathematically speaking we are in a similar situation, since we have exactly the same differential equations to be solved.
 But it should be stressed that, besides the parity-invariance of the model and different field content (for instance, we have two gauge fields instead of only one), our vortex solution has zero angular momentum, instead of a non-zero and fractional value as reported in Ref.~\cite{PaulKhare}.
-We also plot in Fig.~\ref{chargeandcurrentdensityn1m0} the charge and g-current densities that display a similar behavior, vanishing at the origin, attaining their maximum value at a finite distance and decaying asymptotically to zero.
+The charge and g-current densities display a similar behavior, vanishing at the origin, attaining their maximum value at a finite distance and decaying asymptotically to zero.
 We remark that an equivalent situation occurs when we consider the case $m=1, n=0$.

 We were not able to find numerical solutions for $m=0$ or $n=0$ with $F_+ \neq F_-$ and $A \neq 0, \beta \neq 0$.
 It seems that, at least in this simple scenario with vanishing $m$ or $n$, there is a natural trivialization of a sector.
 One might wonder if this trivialization is somehow a consequence of taking the $K_i$ parameters all equal to 1, since they represent quotients between mass scales appearing in our physical system, but it does not seems to be so.
-In fact, in the App.~\ref{AppendixA}, we will consider a few numerical solutions for different values of $K_i$.
-Using the case $K_1 = K_2 = K_3 = 1$ as a reference, and varying each $K_i$ by a factor of two, we exhibit the solutions and compare their main features.
-In all cases we obtained similar scalar and gauge profiles, exhibiting the trivialization property reported above and qualitatively similar electric and g-magnetic fields.
-The detailed investigation of the vortex solutions obtained by varying the coefficients is done in App.~\ref{AppendixA}.
+In fact, in Sec.~\ref{AppendixA}, we will consider a few numerical solutions for different values of $K_i$, and in all cases we obtained similar scalar and gauge profiles, exhibiting the trivialization property reported above.